8r14z/Teach-Myself-Functional-Programming/README.md

 > Functional programming is nothing more than using functions to communicate with your co-workers and solve problems.

 Different between Imperative and Functional approach
-* Imperative: write code that describes in detail the steps that computer must take to accomplish the goal
+* Imperative: write code that describes in detail the steps that computer must take to accomplish the goal.
+Create a variable and then change it value (state).
+Changing value of a variable can make side effects.
 ```swift
 // Sum 2 integers - Imperative approach
 let a = 10
 let b = 11
 let sum = a + b
 ```
 * Functional: compose the problem as a set of functions to be excuted.
 Define the input and ouput for each function.
+Self-contained means unit of code or function has its own enviroment and should not know anything about outside, so it can not change any state outside - stateless.
+So that it won't have any side effects, specially when working in multi-threading enviroment.
 ```swift
 // Sum 2 integers - Functional approach
 let sum = sum(a, b) // Call a func to solve problem